IPad Pro (1st generation): Features

 The 12.9-inch version of the iPad Pro was announced during an Apple Special Event on September 9, 2015.
 It was released on November 11, 2015, with silver, gold, and space gray color options.
 Prices ranged from US$799 to $1,229, based on storage size and cellular connectivity.

 On March 21, 2016, the 9.7-inch version of the iPad Pro was announced at an Apple keynote with an additional rose gold color option.
 The 9.7-inch version also introduced the ability to choose the base 32 GB model with a Cellular + WiFi option.
 Previously, Cellular + WiFi option was only available on 128 GB iPad Pro models.
 The 9.7-inch model is priced from $599 to $1,129 depending on the configuration.
 It was released on March 31, 2016.

 The 9.7-inch iPad Pro has a faster CPU and a better camera than the iPad Air 2.
 It is the first iPad to feature True Tone Flash and Retina Flash, and its 256 GB storage option was the highest for an iPad at the time.
 Its True Tone display allows the LCD to adapt its color and intensity to ambient lighting.

 Both iPad Pro models include the A9X chip and the Apple M9 motion co-processor.
-The 9.7-inch model, however, has a slightly underclocked CPU (2.16 GHz compared to 2.26 GHz on the 12.9-inch model) and only 2 GB of RAM.

 Several features are carried over from the standard iPad, such as Touch ID and the Retina Display.
 New features include a smart connector for a keyboard and four stereo speakers located in pairs on top and bottom of the device.
 The 12.9-inch model has a 2732-by-2048 display and the 9.7-inch model has a 2048-by-1536 display.
 Both displays have a resolution of 264 pixels per inch and feature a variable refresh rate, a first for Apple.
 The 12.9-inch version is also the first iOS device to include more than 2 GB of RAM.

 A customized 12.9 inch iPad Pro was also designed by Jony Ive and submitted to Phillips's Time for Design auction.
 The special edition iPad Pro has an "Edition 1 of 1" label engraved on its back and comes with a custom yellow-gold anodized finish, a blue leather Smart Cover and an orange leather Apple Pencil case cover, all of which are not sold by Apple elsewhere.
 The special edition sold for £50,000.